marianobarrios/tls-channel/README.md

 1. Use the old (implicitly deprecated) socket API.
 This implies being subject to its limitations, which means, among other things, only blocking behavior.
 2. Use SSLEngine directly.
 As said, this is a difficult task, which is _very_ hard to accomplish correctly, and in most cases completely out of proportion to the effort of writing the application code.
-3. Use some higher-level I/O library, like [Netty](https://netty.io/), [Project Grizzly](https://javaee.github.io/grizzly/), [Apache Mina](https://mina.apache.org/), or [JBoss XNIO](http://xnio.jboss.org/).
+3. Use some higher-level I/O library, like [Netty](https://netty.io/), [Eclipse Grizzly](https://projects.eclipse.org/projects/ee4j.grizzly), [Apache Mina](https://mina.apache.org/), or [JBoss XNIO](https://xnio.jboss.org/).
 They supply event architectures that intend to ease the task of writing programs that use non-blocking I/O. They are usually big, framework-like libraries, sometimes with their own dependencies.
 Using one of these is the path chosen by many, but it is not an option if the programmer cannot commit to a particular event architecture, couple the application code to an idiosyncratic library, or include a big dependency.

 All three alternatives have been taken by many Java libraries and applications, with no clear preference among leading open-source Java projects.
 Even though these options can work reasonably well, there was still no clear and standard solution.